 A: All residential Internet services have a data plan, as outlined in our Acceptable Use Policy.
 In general, the faster Internet plans have a higher data plan.

-A: Cable ONE has a personalized web page called My Bandwidth, which will give you up-to-date, detailed information on your daily and monthly data usage.
-This is available by logging into the My Account page and selecting "My Bandwidth".
+A: Cable ONE has a personalized section in your online account, which will give you up-to-date, detailed information on your daily and monthly data usage.
+This is available by logging into the Customer Portal.

 A: If you exceed your data usage plan 3 times within a 12 month period you will automatically be upgraded to the next data usage plan tier.
 After 3 months you will be allowed to change your service plan if you choose to do so at that time.
 Simply call us and request to modify your services.

-A: A usage meter is program used to measure the amount of data you are using and is available to you 24/7.
-You can view this usage meter on your account webpage at My Account page.
+A: A usage meter is a program used to measure the amount of data you are using and is available to you 24/7.
+You can view this usage meter on your online account.